The Professional Negligence Law Review: Mexico

 iv Remedies and loss

-Under the Federal Civil Code, the governing principle in damages cases consists in the restoration of the damaged item to its previous condition.
+Under the Federal Civil Code, the governing principle in damage cases consists in the restoration of the damaged item to its previous condition.
 If restoration is impossible, the responsible party must then pay for the corresponding damage and losses.45

 'Damage' is the loss or lessening of someone's patrimony as a result of a failure to comply with an obligation,46 and 'loss' is the preclusion from obtaining lawful gains that would have been received in the future if the unlawful act had not taken place.47

 Damage and losses must be the direct and immediate consequence of the failure to comply with the obligation, whether they have already occurred or will necessarily occur.48

 Civil liability may be entirely regulated by the contract between the parties, except for liability for damage caused by gross negligence.
 The parties may stipulate in the contract a set penalty (in the form of compensation) whenever certain contractual obligations are not met as set out in the contract and are, therefore, breached.49 Therefore, Mexican law permits limitation of liability clauses.
 These clauses are normally valid, unless bad intent is found, which could render the clause null and void.

 The Federal Civil Code stipulates that the application of conventional penalties precludes the non-breaching party from seeking other compensation for damage and losses, therefore the non-breaching party can only obtain the compensation specified in the agreed clause.50